UK Stocks-Factors to watch on June 22

 May 10 U.S. stocks opened slightly lower on Wednesday as President Donald Trump's shock move to fire FBI Director James Comey limited risk appetite.

-LONDON, June 22 Britain's FTSE 100 futures contract rose 0.7 percent on Monday, with European equity futures advancing on expectations of progress in talks between Greece and its creditors.
+LONDON, June 22 Britain's FTSE 100 index is seen opening up by 8 to 15 points, or as much as 0.2 percent higher on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed flat at 6,710.45 points on Friday.